 Funds for the CDBG program will be allocated to the City of Bentonville due to the disparate nature of low- moderate- income household locations and the high rate of housing turnover.
 Due to a highly competitive housing market, many initially low-income residential areas now include high value homes either as residences or held as investment properties as the market continues to rise.
 While Bentonville is an exception city due to the few areas in the City that have 51% or more low- moderate-income residents, the rate of housing turnover indicates that even these upper quartile tracts may be declining in low- moderate-income residence.
-Though the area benefit national objective could still be met using the 2020 figures, while designing PY2024 it was determined that most low- moderate-income persons could be served by dedicating CDBG funds to limited clientele projects throughout the City as a whole.
+Though the area benefit national objective could still be met using the 2020 figures, while designing PY2024 it was determined that most low- moderate-income persons could be served by dedicating CDBG funds to limited clientele projects throughout the City as a whole, or public improvement projects within the city such as Census Tract 205.04 that were identified as geographic priority areas in the 2023 Consolidated Plan.